 To date, patients treated with CRS-207 have experienced drug-related side effects including Grade 3 adverse events, or AEs, which are considered moderate, and Grade 4 AEs which are considered severe.
 In our clinical trials of CRS-207 and GVAX Pancreas to date, the most frequent drug-related Grade 3 or 4 AE was transient lymphopenia (an abnormally low level of white blood cells), with 6.1% (15/245) of patients experiencing Grade 3 or higher lymphopenia.
 Transient lymphopenia is expected based on prior nonclinical studies and CRS-207's mechanism of action, and the AEs of lymphopenia were self-correcting or did not reveal an unexpected pattern of toxicity.
 We currently do not plan to alter our development plan for CRS-207 based on these observed AEs of lymphopenia.
 There were no, other Grade 3 or Grade 4 AEs with frequencies higher than three percent in 245 patients with pancreatic cancer.
 The most common Grade 3/4 AEs were transient lymphopenia, hypertension, hypotension, chills, fevers, and elevated liver enzymes.
-One Grade 3 serious, unexpected AE of listeriosis was reported.
-At the request of the patient and the investigator, this patient continued to receive study treatment.
+Listeriosis has also been reported as a Grade 3 AE.

 If unacceptable side effects arise in the development of our product candidates, we could suspend or terminate our clinical trials or the FDA or comparable foreign regulatory authorities could order us to cease clinical trials or deny approval of our product candidates for any or all targeted indications.
+For example, in October 2016 after receiving notification that a blood culture sample taken from an indwelling port of a metastatic pancreatic cancer patient tested positive for Listeria, the FDA placed clinical trials involving our LADD investigational agents on partial clinical hold to pause new patient enrollment.
+We plan to propose revised study protocols to the FDA in accordance with their feedback, however, we cannot provide any assurances that there will not be further adverse events, that the partial clinical hold will be lifted, or that our trials will not be placed on additional clinical holds in the future.
 Treatment-related side effects could also affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 In addition, these side effects may not be appropriately recognized or managed by the treating medical staff.
 We expect to have to train medical personnel using our product candidates to understand the side effect profiles for our clinical trials and upon any commercialization of any of our product candidates.
 Inadequate training in recognizing or managing the potential side effects of our product candidates could result in patient injury or death.
 In addition, if side effects are observed in competing product candidates that are perceived to have similarities to ours, such as competing listeria-based vaccines or other more general approaches to immuno-oncology, regulators or patients may infer that our product candidates could cause similar side effects.
 Any of these occurrences may harm our business, financial condition and prospects significantly.